FindChimneySweepers logoFindChimneySweepers

 Insulate stainless liners when retrofitting wood stoves.
 Consider exterior-chimney insulation retrofits if your chimney is on an outside wall in a cold climate.
 Warm flues condense less vapor, producing less creosote per pound of wood burned.

-Stage 1 removal: Standard chimney sweep
+1st stage removal: Standard sweep

 • Cost: Included in standard sweep at $150-$300